pliakas/apache-kafka-secured/README.md

 Alternative, you can run the `docker-compose up` to see the logs in the terminal.

-The docker compose file, will startup 3 kafka brokes and one zookeeper.
+The docker compose file, will startup three kafka brokes and one zookeeper.
 Verify from the logs that kafka cluster is up and running.

 ```sh